caciano4/GO/README.md

 - Class Three - How to declare a function and atrribute a value to a variable
 - Class Four - A Bit more about functions and variables, how to use double return values
 - Class Five - understanding what is a struct and how to instantiate a struct,  as well as learn about function of struct
-- Class Six - What is a Array, Slice and Maps, how to use this structure
+- Class Six - What is a Array, Slice and Maps, how to use this structure, work with arrays and slices in loop structure
+- Class Seven - organize the folders to package
+- Class Eight -

 ## Getting Started